 Sergey is a Russian expat living in Dubai.
-In search of an opportunity to live and work in a different culture, he moved to the emirate in 2011 to take up a position in an international marketing company.
+In search of an opportunity to live and work in a different culture, he moved to the Emirates in 2011 to take up a position at an international marketing company.
 Despite the challenges of the extreme heat, Sergey, his wife and young son have made the most of life in this multicultural and exciting emirate.

 Q: Where are you originally from?